caccnz/constitution/constitution.md

    in writing of the charge and shall have the right to appear before the Board or Elders prior to the Board of Elders taking disciplinary action.

-3. The Board of Elders shall maintain detailed written record of disciplinary action and wherever possible, have the people involved sign a statement outlining the events, the disciplinary action taken, and reasons for such action.
+3. The Board of Elders shall maintain a detailed written record of disciplinary action and wherever possible, have the people involved sign a statement outlining the events, the disciplinary action taken, and reasons for such action.
 Such records shall be maintained for five years.